Swap to Street 2016: Four degrees of separation from Henry Ford himself (sort of)

 We have Henry Ford to thank for the 1931 Model A sedan body that we scored for this year’s “Swap to Street Challenge” at the AACA Hershey (Pa.)
 Fall Swap Meet.
 Before you mutter “Thanks, Captain Obvious,” it goes beyond the fact that Ford’s company built the thing in the first place.

-Whether or not you were able to follow that long-winded chain of events, the bottom line is that timing is everything.
+Whether or not you were able to follow that long-winded chain of events, the bottom line is: timing is everything.
 It’s as true at the Hershey Swap Meet as it is in life.
 And location doesn’t hurt either.
 Moriarty lives in Ashland, N.H., which is only 30 miles from the birthplace of the snowmobile conversion kit.
 So it’s no wonder that he became interested in White’s invention, which involved adding a second set of rear wheels and caterpillar tracks to a Model T, and replacing the front wheels with wooden runners.

 Moriarty really got hooked in 1998 when received a call from a buddy who explained that there was an antique snowmobile available if they “picked it up today.”
 Moriarty argued he couldn’t possibly do it, but his buddy insisted, so he canceled a meeting and hit the road.
 “The body was rotted, the firewall was rotted and it was caving in on itself,” Moriarty said.
 “But it had brand new skis and tracks.
 I said, ‘I can rebuild that.’
 And five months later, we drove it out of the shop.”